 Sensation, perception & response

-We first process events with our senses, which then “forward” information to our working memory.
+Firstly, we process events with our senses.
+Then, the information "forwards" to our working memory.

-Sensation is not, however, equal to perception.
-We each “give” a different meaning to a sensation depending on our personal past experiences.
-Now, imagine the amount of different perceptions 100 people can have on a sole event.
+However, sensation and perception are not equal.
+We “give” a sensation meaning depending on our personal experiences.
+Now, imagine the amount of different perceptions 100 people have on a sole event.

-There could be no response after perception, but the information is learned by our working memory, which then can be further transmitted into our long-term memory.
+If there is no response but the information is already learned by our working memory, it can be transmitted into our long-term memory.

-Working memory has a limited capacity - new information must be used promptly.
-It's when we learn and train in a subject it is possible to transfer information from working memory to long-term memory.
+Working memory has a limited capacity and new information must be used promptly.

 Human factors in decision making

-In a big accident like the Titanic, panic comes into play.
+Of course, panic comes in to play.
 Panic easily clouds our judgement, sometimes resulting in unsafe events.

 How to combat human factors at work

-Organizations can improve staff competency by organizing training in-line with cognitive abilities.
-Teaching one task at a time, without interruptions or other new information input, workers can better digest and acquire the information.
+Organizing training in-line with cognitive abilities improves staff competency.
+Training in one task at a time without interruptions or other information input lets staff digest and acquire information.

-Measuring fatigue and other human factors is a more challenging task.
-Companies can educate their employees about the risks involved in working long hours, and pass on non-technical skills: situation awareness, communication and decision-making.
-These tools increase awareness and enables a safe and efficient working manner.
+On the other hand, measuring fatigue, stress and other human factors is challenging.
+Educating employees on risks associated with working long hours, alongside non-technical skills like situation awareness, communication and decision-making.
+These tools increase awareness, and enables a safe and efficient workplace.

-An open work culture can contribute to healthy workplace in which issues such as tiredness or stress could be raised without fear of dismissal or judgement.
-The staff could also have access to regular consultations with medical staff.
+An open work culture contributes to healthy workplace, with human factors issues raised without fear of dismissal or judgement.
+Plus, staff access to regular medical consultations.

-Tackling fatigue is challenging, because its effects vary.
-There are guides on how to implement a fatigue management plan, but tracking simple statistics like working hours and capping overtime can make a difference.
-EHS software that integrates with a HR program can be incredibly useful in picking up safety lagging and leading indicators.
+Tackling fatigue is more challenging.
+Guides on implementing a fatigue management plan are available.
+However, tracking simple statistics like working hours and capping overtime makes difference.
+EHS software is incredibly useful in picking up safety lagging and leading indicators.

-Workplace design should not be forgotten.
-Tools, work spaces and work stations should be designed ergonomically, with noise and general disorganization kept to a minimum.
-Human factors engineering can minimize human errors and maximize productivity, and also improve safety performance.
-When planning training, consider our capacity to learn and remember.
+Workplace ergonomics are important too.
+Work tools and spaces should be designed ergonomically, with noise and disorganization at a minimum.
+Human factors engineering minimizes human errors and maximizes productivity, alongside improving safety performance.

-Understanding human factors and nourishing a healthy work culture is the key to a better performing workplace.
+To sum up, understanding human factors and nourishing a healthy work culture is key to a safe workplace.